ioskrew/SwiftLayout/README.md

 ## LayoutBuilder

-`LayoutBuilder` is DSL builder for UIView hierarchy. it presents simple doing add subview to superview.
+`LayoutBuilder` is a DSL builder for setting up the UIView hierarchy; this allows subviews to be added to the parent view in a simple and visible way.

 ```swift
 @LayoutBuilder var layout: some Layout {